 IT validation: To check the structure and coding of JVS, a new IT tool (STRUVAL) has been introduced to simplify the production process and reduce the risk of errors arising from wrong coding.
 When the file transmitted is not in line with the SDMX standards in force, it is automatically rejected, and Member States receive a success / failure notification by email.
 They may access the IT validation report through a web service.

 In each quarterly transmission, Eurostat makes plausibility checks by comparing data over time and across NACE Rev. 2 economic activities.
-In the event of significant quarter-on-quarter changes in the number of occupied posts or job vacancies, Eurostat asks Member States to confirm the data or retransmit a corrected data file.
+In the event of significant quarter-on-quarter or year-on-year changes in the number of occupied posts or job vacancies, Eurostat asks Member States to confirm the data or retransmit a corrected data file.
 When large revisions or sudden changes were detected in any particular NACE section, they were systematically followed up with the countries concerned.

 18.5.
 Data compilation

-The EU-level results are based on all business units and all economic activities for which national figures are available.
-To allow a comparability over time, the EU/EA job vacancy rates for 2009Q1 to Q4 have been calculated by using the available NACE Rev. 2 data (B-S) and for the missing countries, which have not provided NACE Rev. 2 data for 2009, the Total of NACE Rev. 1.1 data was included.
+The EU-level results are based on all enterprises/local units and all economic activities for which national figures are available.
+To allow a comparability over time, the EU/EA job vacancy rates for 2009Q1 to 2009Q4 have been calculated by using the available NACE Rev. 2 data (B-S).
+For countries, that did not provide NACE Rev. 2 data for 2009, NACE Rev. 1.1 totals were used instead.

 For some countries, information on specific economic activities or establishments is not transmitted.
 If national data are only available for a sub-category of all business units, e.g. with 10 or more employees, this sub-category is used in the computation of the job vacancy rate at the EU-level.